arcusmaximus/YTSubConverter/README.md

 * Save the subtitles as an .ass file.
 * Convert the .ass to .ytt using YTSubConverter.
 * Upload the .ytt to YouTube and contact the channel owner for publishing.

+## Reverse conversion
+YTSubConverter can also convert in the opposite direction: from .ytt (or .srv3, which is the same) to .ass.
+What's more, for any given .ytt file it can produce two different .ass files for two different purposes.
+  * By default, it'll produce an .ass file that you can edit and convert back to .ytt, getting the exact same look with different text.
+Example use cases: fixing a mistake in your own published subtitles if you already deleted the .ass, or translating someone else's published subtitles for which you never had the .ass in the first place.
+  * By calling the converter from the command line, passing it the .ytt/.srv3 path along with the `--visual` option, you'll get an .ass that accurately emulates (visualizes) how the subtitles look on YouTube.
+While this .ass can't be converted back to .ytt, it does give you (almost) the same visual experience in a local media player (VLC, Media Player Classic...) as you would on YouTube.
+Example use case: archiving videos so you can keep watching them, with visually accurate subtitles, even if they get taken down.

+You can download a video along with its published .ytt/.srv3 subtitles by using youtube-dl with the following options: `--write-sub --all-subs --sub-format=srv3`

 ## Credits
 Thanks to the following people for providing the UI translations: